 I also had self-esteem issues for a while.
-I no longer have low self-esteem, I just feel like if you are not taking care of me nor doing anything for me, I could care less what you have to say or how you feel about me.
-I know that there are some people out there with those issues, and knowing how it feels to have been there, I know I can be a great deal of help.
+I no longer have self-esteem issues, I just feel like if you are not taking care of me nor doing anything for me, I could care less what you have to say or how you feel about me.
+I know that there are some people out there with those issues, and knowing how it feels to have been there I know I can be a great deal of help.
 I wanted to do something to help those children that are growing up the way I did.
 I want to help those who are in need of help.
 I want to be that ear, helping hand and that shoulder that I needed not so long ago.
+So since purple is the color for domestic violence and also represents royalty, I came up with the acronym B.O.W. then decided on a name from there.
+In 2015 the name BLESSING OUR WOMEN, Inc. derived.
 I know domestic violence is not only an issue for women but women are the majority of the victims.

 Blessing Our Women is a NonProfit Organization bringing awareness to Domestic Violence.
 We strongly believe that every voice matters and every story counts...help us break the silence against domestic violence!
 B.O.W. for a new beginning.
 We admire the survivors, honor those taken, and never give up hope on ending domestic violence!
 Everyday women are faced with the challenge of deciding whether to stay in an abusive relationship or leave.
 Often times they stay and it results in death.
 It's time to bring an end to this and save our sister's life.
 B.O.W.
 Inc. is a New Orleans based organization whose Founder & CEO is a domestic violence survivor.
 Our vision is to bring awareness to others in a way to understand and provide support to the victim.
 Our mission is to empower, promote and support all women and their families.
 Our goal is to encourage and empower survivors through our annual luncheon and other activities.
 This is our first year.
 We will work with other organizations to help provide hope and healing and rebuild families.

 DV Advocate - Author - Speaker